davidly/ntvdm/README.md

 various interrupts. mint.bat generates the machine code in C arrays that are copied into ntvdm.cxx and loaded into DOS RAM at runtime.

-A number of compilers, assemblers, and emulators along with sample benchmark apps and build scripts for each can be found here: [dos_compilers](https://github.com/davidly/dos_compilers)
+A number of compilers, assemblers, and interpreters along with sample benchmark apps and build scripts for each can be found here: [dos_compilers](https://github.com/davidly/dos_compilers)

 ### Tested Platforms